SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 - index.css
 - app.test.js
 - index.css
-- serviceWorker.js (then remove imports in index.js serviceWorker.js - and commented out text at the bottom)
 - In App.js remove everything in the header section and keep wrapping div
 - In public folder
 - go to index.html and write your app title